bdelanghe/git-ast/README.md

 (Illustrative examples demonstrating the workflow, [clean/smudge](#glossary) in action, and potential future [semantic diffs/merges](#glossary) will be added here.)

+See the `examples/` directory for concrete illustrations of the data transformations involved.

 ## Related Projects

 Several projects explore semantic version control, AST diffing, or alternative VCS approaches.
 Understanding them provides context for Git AST: